 Canadians are now wondering how many other banks and accounting firms participated in similar fraudulent schemes.

 Law Enforcement and the Government have remained silent about all of this.
 Could it be that criminal activity of this size is too difficult to combat in Canada?

 Ironically since the CCRA ruled that the CIBC loan scheme was a sham to avoid paying tax, the taxpayer that was reassessed has sued his former tax advisory firm, BDO.

 In an Affidavit that was filed in support of his lawsuit against BDO, the taxpayer states that it was suggested to him by BDO’s Senior Tax Accountant that he see a lawyer who worked at Fraser Milner Casgrain LLP.

-Interestingly the lawyer, from Fraser Milner Casgrain LLP, also notes that the funds that were loaned by CIBC in the tax fraud scheme were from New York and not Toronto.
+Interestingly the lawyer from Fraser Milner Casgrain LLP, also notes that the funds that were loaned by CIBC in the tax fraud scheme were from New York and not Toronto.

-Another peculiar tactic, seemingly to avoid any more public scrutiny, was the announced departure from the norm, with respect to the Reasons for Judgement, which will not be read in open court when pronounced, as is usually the case.
+Observers, including members of the press and politicians, reported that the court proceedings were surprisingly cut short by the lawyer for the taxpayer, as they were originally scheduled to appear for 5 full days.
+And another surprising tactic, in what appears to be an attempt to avoid any more public scrutiny, was the announced departure from the normal course, with respect to the Reasons for Judgement, which will not be read in open court when pronounced, as is usually the case.

 Some of the observers were left speechless in the courtroom after hearing the shocking revelations, in this blatant fraud against honest Canadians.

 What Canadians need to be asking the government is how could all of this happened in broad daylight and no criminal charges have yet been brought against the banks or accounting firms?